Rudy Ruettiger: Feature film

 Ruettiger set up a successful maintenance company and also sold real estate.
-In 1986, he moved back to South Bend, Indiana and decided to sell his story to be made into a film.
+In 1986, he moved back to South Bend, Indiana, and decided to sell his story to be made into a film.
 Ruettiger's story was told in the 1993 feature film Rudy, which starred actor Sean Astin in the title role.
 The film was written by Angelo Pizzo and directed by David Anspaugh, both of whom were involved in Hoosiers.
 Ruettiger appeared in a cameo as a fan behind his father, played by Ned Beatty, during the final game scenes.

 Ruettiger has said that the movie is "92% true."
 The players did not lay down their jerseys; rather, the team captain and one other player requested that he be allowed to play.
 Dan Devine is given a somewhat antagonistic role in the film, but Devine was actually one of Ruettiger's biggest motivators to return to the team.
 The groundskeeper named Fortune is a combination of three different people.

 Later life

 Ruettiger is a motivational speaker and author.

-In 2011, Ruettiger was charged with securities fraud in connection with his role as Chairman of Rudy Beverage, Inc. The government alleged a pump-and-dump scheme.
+In 2011, Ruettiger was charged with securities fraud in connection with his role as Chairman of Rudy Beverage, Inc. The government alleged a pump and dump scheme.
 A settlement of the case required Ruettiger to pay $382,866 in fines.
-In his 2011 book, Rudy: My Story, Ruettiger writes of his dealings with the Securities and Exchange Commission and settlement for alleged securities fraud, stating, "I fell into the same obvious trap the rest of the country had fallen into in all of those boom years" and "I shouldn't have been chasing the money."
+In his 2011 book, Rudy: My Story, Ruettiger writes of his dealings with the Securities and Exchange Commission and settlement for alleged securities fraud, stating, "I fell into the same obvious trap the rest of the country had fallen into in all of those boom years", and, "I shouldn't have been chasing the money."

-In 2017, at the age of 68, Ruettiger was baptized a member of the Church of Jesus Christ of Latter-day Saints in Highland, Utah.
+In 2017, at age 68, Ruettiger was baptized a member of the Church of Jesus Christ of Latter-day Saints in Highland, Utah.

+Personal life

+Ruettiger was previously married to Cheryl.
+Despite their divorce, Cheryl would still book all of his travels.
+He and Cheryl had two children.